-2. Break down the boxes.
+- Break down the boxes.
 A pile of boxes makes me feel like I’m living out of a suitcase.
 I get everything out of boxes as fast as I can (it’s harder to ignore a pile on the counter than it is an anonymous box), and then I break those boxes down and either give them away on Craigslist or store them in a closet or under a bed.

 - Set up the things you need to keep life running smoothly ASAP.
 My first priorities are getting toilet paper, basic groceries, and cleaning and laundry supplies in their regular places.
 If I can make dinner, run some laundry, and go to the bathroom, that makes me feel like I’m not living out of boxes.
 And cereal totally counts as dinner when you’re moving.

-.
+- Make your beds.
 I’m like a bed-making evangelist, but I can’t help it.
 A bed looks so much better made and it takes all of three minutes (if that).
 I may have boxes in every room on those first few days, but at least my beds are made.
 I’m also one of those people so crazy that not only do I make my bed every day, but on laundry day, when I strip the bed to wash the sheets, I STILL make the bed with the bare pillows and comforter because I can’t stand my bed looking like a mess all day while the laundry runs.
 I read a Nate Berkus article once that said “Everyone deserves to live beautifully.”
 I basically feel the same way about a bed – everyone deserves to go to bed in a nicely made bed.

+- Buy some live plants.
 (Disclaimer that Bart would 100% disagree with this because he hates the idea of dirt inside a house, but. . .
 I keep buying plants).
 I love the look of greenery in a house and you can buy plants for just not that much money, whether at the grocery store or the garden section of Walmart or Home Depot or IKEA (I also love this succulent subscription if you need something that requires virtually zero effort).
 Having something alive in your house makes it feel like someone who cares lives there.
 I got rid of almost every one of my plants when we moved and now, less than 2 years later, I’m back up to at least 15 house plants.
 And I feel great about it.

-7. Pick one place to be a stash zone.
+- Pick one place to be a stash zone.
 It’s so easy to have a pile of homeless items in every room, but then the whole house feels like a disaster.
 I try to limit one room to be the place for things I haven’t figured out yet or haven’t found a home yet.
 Preferably a room or closet with a door so I can shut it and not see it ten thousand times a day.